faizan4devloper/Omnifood/README.md

         "What is your return policy?",
         "How do I track my order?",
         "Can I purchase items again?",
+        "What are the shipping options?",
+        "How do I change my account details?",
     ]);

     const handleSend = () => {